-When it comes to spending and having economic buying power, Latinos are rapidly becoming a key component in growing brands and increasing customer loyalty.
-It’s estimated that the buying power of Latinos grew by 87% from 2010 to 2020, to more than $1.9 trillion.
-While the number of Latino-owned businesses has grown to 34% in the last 10 years alone, compared with a 1% growth for all other small businesses.
+When it comes to spending and economic buying power, Latinos are rapidly becoming a key component in growing brands and increasing customer loyalty.
+It’s estimated that Latinos' buying power grew by 87% from 2010 to 2020, to more than $1.9 trillion.
+The number of Latino-owned businesses has grown to 34% in the last 10 years alone, compared with a 1% growth for all other small businesses.
 Simply, Latino-owned businesses and consumers are making an impact on the economy.

 💰